acme-networks/acme-public-docs/faq/faq_en.md

 ### 6.6 What Happens If a Data Breach Occurs?
 AcmeVPN has established a comprehensive data breach response process:
 - Preventive measures: We continuously monitor system security, employing advanced intrusion detection and protection measures, firewalls, encrypted storage, and other multiple security measures;
-- Rapid response: If a data breach occurs, we will notify relevant regulatory authorities within 72 hours.
-If the breach may pose a high risk to your rights, we will notify you promptly via email, in-app notifications, and other means;
+- Rapid response: If a data breach occurs, we shall notify relevant regulatory authorities within 72 hours.
+If the breach may pose a high risk to your rights, we shall notify you promptly via email, in-app notifications, and other means;
-- Detailed explanation: We will provide detailed explanations of the affected data types, possible consequences, and remedial measures we have taken, and provide specific protection recommendations for affected users;
+- Detailed explanation: We shall provide detailed explanations of the affected data types, possible consequences, and remedial measures we have taken, and provide specific protection recommendations for affected users;
-- Continuous improvement: We will record detailed information about all data breach incidents and continuously improve our security protection capabilities.
+- Continuous improvement: We shall record detailed information about all data breach incidents and continuously improve our security protection capabilities.

 ### 6.7 Is Using AcmeVPN Secure?
 AcmeVPN employs multiple security measures to ensure service security:
-- Encryption technology: All data transmission uses advanced encryption technology to ensure your network traffic security;
+- Encryption technology: All data transmissions utilize advanced encryption technology to ensure your network traffic security;
 - Server security: User data is stored in encrypted form on secure servers, with deployment of firewalls, intrusion detection systems, and other network security facilities;
-- Access control: Only authorized personnel can access user data when necessary, implementing the principle of least privilege, recording and reviewing access to user data;
+- Access control: Only authorized personnel may access user data when necessary, implementing the principle of least privilege, recording and reviewing access to user data;
 - Regular updates: Systems and software are kept up to date, patching security vulnerabilities.
 Employees receive regular training in data protection and privacy security.

 ### 6.8 Does the AcmeVPN Website Use Cookies?